gx9702/UA-TypeRepository/Core/Part4/DataTypes/MessageSecurityMode/readme.md

 <!-- datatype -->
 ## MessageSecurityMode
+The type of security to use on a message.
 <!-- end of description -->
 The fields of the MessageSecurityMode DataType are defined in the following table: